jonasmcferreira/adventures/docs/grim/grim.md

 When you gain a Level:

 - Gain an additional Grim Die each level.
-- Test against each Ability Score.
-Roll a d20.
-If you roll higher than the current bonus number, raise that Ability Score by 1 (max 20)
-- Gain d6+CON bonus HP (minimum 1)
+- Roll 1d6-1, that's how many points you have to add to your current ability scores, spread as you wish.

 !!! tip